ShyamVadhel/Shoe-Store/README.md

 ## [Shoe Store](https://github.com/ShyamVadhel/Shoe-Store)

-This is my final year project where customer can visit page, see products, register, purchase products and it also have admin panel where admin can add, delete & update and manage operations.
+This is my final year project where customer can visit page, see shoes, login/register, add to cart & purchase shoes and it also have admin panel where admin can add, delete & update and manage all operations.

 ## Technology used